Logo

 76.

-Shortly afterward, Brian Wilson told a journalist that he felt the treatment had been a success despite the exorbitant fees.
+Shortly afterward, Brian Wilson told a journalist he considered the treatment successful despite the high cost.

 77.

-Brian Wilson maintained a healthy, drug-free disposition for several months under their auspices.
+Under their supervision, Brian Wilson maintained a healthy, drug-free lifestyle for several months.

 78.